DiegoViillalba/DiegoViillalba/README.md

 ## I'm a physics Student

-- 🛰 I’m currently working on learning new interesting things.
+- 🛰 I’m currently working on computational astrophysics.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 🪐 I've worked in Machine learning related projects and N-body symulations aplied to astrophysics
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play soccer ⚽️.
+- ⚡ Fun fact: I love to do astrophotography and to play soccer ⚽️.

 ---